karaokenite/karaokenite/README.md

 # What is Karaoke Nite?

-[Karaoke Nite](https://karaokenite.co) is a web app where you can sing with your friends & family on the web or in VR.
+[Karaoke Nite](https://karaokenite.co) is a web app where you can sing with your friends & family on the web.
 Brand new quaratine pastime.

-Currently works in the browser on a computer or in VR headsets:

-- Oculus Quest
-- Oculus Rift S
-- Valve Index

 # Team